Two killed and others injured in Gonalston crash

 Nottinghamshire Police said a fifth person also suffered injuries which were not currently believed to be life-threatening.

-The road was closed for several hours between its junctions with Gonalston Road and Beck Street while emergency services dealt with the scene.
+The road was closed for several hours between its junctions with Gonalston Road and Beck Street while emergency serv

-Case investigator Louise Melbourne, from Nottinghamshire Police, said: "This is a tragic incident and our thoughts are with the family and friends of everyone involved.

-"Inquiries are continuing and I would appeal to anyone who witnessed the collision, or has any dashcam footage that may be helpful to the investigation, to get in touch as soon as possible."